 On the other hand, the pulse groups, $P_3$--$P_6$, all have $\alpha \sim -1$ (Fig. \ref{fig:distrubution_best_model}).
-This could be explained by synchrotron emission from electrons that are marginally fast cooled \citep{Daigne2011, Yu2015}.
-It can thus be argued that the first two pulses typically are photospheric, while the rest are due to synchrotron emission.
+This could be explained by synchrotron emission from electrons that are marginally fast-cooled \citep{Daigne2011, Yu2015, Geng2018}.
+It can thus be argued that the first two pulses are typically photospheric, while the rest are due to synchrotron emission.
 If this interpretation is correct, one would expect that the two categories would have distinct and different spectral properties.
 There are several points in the analysis above that, therefore, do not support this interpretation.
-First, the values of $E_{\rm p, max}$ are similar for all of the pulse groups (Fig. \ref{fig:max}); There is no clear distinction between the pulse groups.
-Second, there is not either a clear distinction between pulse groups when it comes to the spectral evolution (\S \ref{sec:classification}) and types of correlations (apart from the initial pulses; \S \ref{sec:SC}).
-Third, the average pulse duration are also similar in all pulse groups.
-All these points indicate that there is no drastic change in emission pattern between the pulses (apart from $\alpha$).
+First, the values of $E_{\rm p, max}$ are similar for all of the pulse groups (Fig. \ref{fig:max}); there is no clear distinction between the pulse groups.
+Second, there is no clear distinction between pulse groups when it comes to the spectral evolution (\S \ref{sec:classification}) and types of correlations (apart from the initial pulses; \S \ref{sec:SC}).
+Third, the average pulse durations are also similar in all pulse groups.
+All of these points indicate that there is no drastic change in emission pattern between the pulses (apart from $\alpha$).

-On the contrary, the properties of the 4 last pulse groups can also be interpreted as photospheric emission.
-Previous studies have shown that pulses that, beyond doubt, are photospheric do all have significant spectral evolution \citep[e.g., ][]{Ryde2019}.
-In particular, at the end of such pulses, $\alpha$-values down to -1 and below are common, which is interpreted as the result of subphotopsheric dissipation with varying jet properties \citep[e.g., ][]{Ryde2010, Ryde2011}.
+On the contrary, the properties of the four last pulse groups can also be interpreted as photospheric emission.
+Previous studies have shown that pulses that, beyond any doubt, are photospheric do all have significant spectral evolution \citep[e.g., ][]{Ryde2019}.
+In particular, at the end of such pulses, $\alpha$ values down to -1 and below are common, which is interpreted as the result of subphotospheric dissipation with varying jet properties \citep[e.g., ][]{Ryde2010, Ryde2011}.
 Consequently, pulses with $\alpha \sim -1$ could be the result of dissipative photospheres throughout the pulse.
-Indeed, the observation that the 4 last pulse-groups all peak at around $\alpha \sim -1$ is in line with the theoretical expectations of fully dissipative photospheres, i.e., flows where there is no strong limitation, neither on the soft photon production deep in the flow, nor on the amount of dissipation in parts of the flow where the spectrum is formed \citep{Beloborodov2010, Vurm2013}.
+Indeed, the observation that the last four pulse groups all peak at around $\alpha \sim -1$ is in line with the theoretical expectations of fully dissipative photospheres, i.e., flows where there is no strong limitation, not on the soft photon production deep in the flow or the amount of dissipation in the parts of the flow where the spectrum is formed \citep{Beloborodov2010, Vurm2013}.